HOW MUCH SHOULD YOU FEED A CAT?

 FINAL THOUGHTS

 Feeding the right amount is one of the most powerful ways to protect your cat’s health.
-With proper portions, consistent meals, and calorie awareness, you can help your cat maintain a healthy weight, better energy levels, and a longer life.
+With proper portions, consistent meals, and calorie awareness,

 If you’re ever unsure, start with the calorie guidelines above and adjust slowly.
 Portion control doesn’t mean less love — it means better care.